Chamiln17/Project_TDW/README.md

 # Project_TDW
+This project was developed using PHP,Tailwind,JS and HTML5 and run under XAMPP
 # Project MVC Architecture

 This project follows the Model-View-Controller (MVC) architectural pattern, which separates the application into three main components: Models, Views, and Controllers.
 This separation helps in organizing the code, making it more maintainable and scalable.